jgzafrapalma/PedestrianRecognition/README.md

 # PedestrianRecognition
 ### Description
-PedestrianRecognition is a software that obstains and evaluates models that solve the task of recognition of crossing action through self-supervised learning techniques.
+PedestrianRecognition is a software that trains and evaluates models that solve the task of recognizing the action of crossing through self-supervised learning techniques.
 The self-supervised methods implemented are:
-- __Temporal order verification__: verify whether a sequence of input frames is in correct temporal order.
+- __Temporal order verification__: verify whether a sequence of input frames is in a correct temporal order.

 ![image](./imgs/Verification.png)